 Center Parcs originated in The Netherlands in 1967, with the first UK park opening in 1987.
-Center Parcs UK is now a separate entity, and this is reflected by the prices.
+Center Parcs UK is now a separate entity, and the prices reflect this.
 Getaways on the continent, in the Netherlands and Germany in particular (as well as France and Belgium), can be cheaper than a UK park.
-Perhaps this is a result of the exceptional demand in the UK or perhaps it is because each park offers different facilities and the UK parks tend to be better catered for in terms of activities.
+Perhaps this is a result of the exceptional demand in the UK, or perhaps it is because each park offers different facilities and the UK parks tend to be better catered for in terms of activities.

 Now please remember, while the brochures portray a back-to-nature break in the depths of an emerald green English forest, the reality is slightly different.
-Yes, there are forested moments, particularly if you get out on your bike and cycle off into the distance, but the cabins themselves are near to each other and these identical lodges are set on a plot of land surrounded by trees, but are not remote and located in a sunny thicket in the middle of a forest.
+Yes, there are forested moments, particularly if you get out on your bike and cycle off into the distance, but the cabins themselves are near to each other, and these identical lodges are set on a plot of land surrounded by trees but are not remote and located in a sunny thicket in the middle of a forest.
 You will not be staying in Goldilocks’s fairytale cottage.
-You will be housed a plot of land surrounded by a lot of other lodges all containing families looking for that fairytale idyll.
+You will be housed in a plot of land surrounded by a lot of other lodges, all containing families looking for that fairytale idyll.

 That said, as long as you aren’t expecting a rural beak, Center Parcs really does offer a fantastic break for children and families with everything truly on your doorstep, along with no cars and no need to leave the resort at all during your entire stay.
 Center Parcs offers the outdoor lifestyle and some independence for your children as long as you don’t mind planning and the booking of slots far in advance (probably before you even arrive!) and of course spending plenty of £££’s.